Want to Save Money on Your Monthly Internet Bill?

-You should note that the funding for the EBB goes directly to internet providers, who will then take $50 to $75 of peoples’ monthly internet bills if they qualify and apply for the EBB program.
+The funding for the EBB goes directly to internet providers.
+These providers will take $50 to $75 of peoples’ monthly internet bills if they qualify and apply for the EBB program.
 This means: you will not directly receive a check to pay for your internet bill.
 The discount will appear on your internet bill.
-If the cost is lower than the subsidy, you WILL NOT receive money back.
+If your monthly bill is lower than your discount, you WILL NOT receive money back.
 At that point, your internet bill will be $0.

 “I live in an apartment building.
 Do I qualify?”

 Households with multi-unit dwellings (apartments, nursing homes, group homes) may be able to apply.
-You DO NOT have to go through the same broadband provider you currently have if you owe them money, you can choose another option.
 A household can qualify because of eligible dependent children that meet the eligibility criteria (see “Who is eligible?” bullet points above).